Upper West Region: History

 The Upper West was created by the then Head of State, Jerry Rawlings in 1983 under the Provisional National Defence Council (PNDC) military regime.
 The area was carved out of the former Upper Region, which is now the Upper East Region.
 For about thirty-five years, it remained the youngest region of Ghana until 2018 when six more regions were created by the Nana Addo Dankwa Akufo-Addo government; hence increasing the total number of administrative regions in the country to sixteen.

 Ethnic groups

-The Upper West Region is inhabited predominantly by three major ethnic groups: Wala, Dagaba and Sisaala.
-The Wala people are found in Wa and nearby villages, the western part of the region is occupied is occupied by the Dagaba and the Sisaala people live in the eastern areas.
-The Wala people are predominantly Muslims while the Sisaala and Dagaba are mostly Christian or Traditionalist.
-The Wala people speak Waali, and the Dagaba speak Dagaare language.
+The Upper West Region is inhabited predominantly by three major ethnic groups: Wala, Dagaaba and Sisaala.
+The Wala people are found in Wa and nearby villages, the western part of the region is occupied is occupied by the Dagaaba and the Sisaala people live in the eastern areas.
+The Wala people are predominantly Muslims while the Sisaala and Dagaaba are mostly Christian or Traditionalist.
+The Wala people speak Waali, and the Dagaaba speak Dagaare language.